X-Ray-X/affic-fullstack-developer-test/README.md

 > 127.0.0.1 pgsql

-Please note the project is configured under the default 'localhost' domain.
+Please note the project is configured under the default http://localhost domain for the frontend and you can access the API at http://localhost/api/v1/.

 ### Run the command from project's root catalog: